 5. An archway into another world

 There’s nothing more delightful than a pergola or archway laden with flowers.
-You can buy or build a variety of different archways for your garden from free standing arches, arch shaped trellis you fix to a wall, to long covered walkways.
+You can buy or build a variety of different archways for your garden from free-standing arches, an arch-shaped trellis you fix to a wall, to long covered walkways.

 You can always jazz up an existing pergola with climbing plants.
 The sweet fragrance of jasmine, honeysuckle, the romance of wisteria and the carpets of flowers you get with the right variety of clematis means you’ll soon have a magical archway into another world.